Corgibyte/treat-shoppe/README.md

 8. Run project: `dotnet run`
 9. Use browser to navigate to `localhost:5000`

-#### Authorization

-Initial setup with fresh database requires adding both `admin` and `user` roles:

-1. From the home landing page, click the `Add Role` link
-2. In the name field enter `admin` and click `Add role`
-3. Repeat steps 1 and 2 above substituting the role name `user` for `admin`
-4. Create admin user by clicking the `Register` button in the navbar and filling out the form, being sure to select the role `admin`
-5. Create user user by following 4 above and selecting the role `user`

 ### Known bugs:

 * None as of 01/15/2022 13:00